Tararua Aorangi Remutaka Huts Committee Incorporated

 The TARHC is an Incorporated Society and is also a registered charity.

-Fourteen tramping and hunting clubs and other volunteer groups that manage up to 38 of the 55 public huts in the forest parks are represented on the TARHC.
-The committee has a close working relationship with the local Department of Conservation staff who are also members of the TARHC.
+Fourteen tramping and hunting clubs and other volunteer groups that manage up to 47 of the 54 public huts in the forest parks are represented on the TARHC.
+The committee has a close working relationship with the local DOC staff who participate in meetings of the TARHC.

 The forest parks in the Wellington region have a long history of tramping and hunting and are regarded as the Home of tramping in New Zealand.
 Initial development of the track and hut networks was mainly done by club members and still form the core network of huts and tracks in the forest parks.
 Clubs have strong connections with many existing huts.